tarupathak30/rag-from-scratch/README.md

 Building retrieval-augmented generation from scratch — no LangChain, no LlamaIndex, just Python + FAISS + Ollama.

+This project explores how well small local LLMs perform in a RAG setup, focusing on retrieval quality vs generation limitations under CPU-only constraints.

 ## Project Structure
 ```
 rag-from-scratch/